jibutech/helm-charts/README_en.md

     http://192.168.0.2:31151
     ```

     b.
-Login web UI
+Login web UI with username/password

-      There are two ways to login the web UI.

-    1. With the kubeconfig by running these commands

-    ```bash
-    kubectl config view --flatten
-    ```
-    or
-    ```bash
-    cat ~/.kube/config
-    ```

-    2. With username/password

    The default username is `admin` and default password is `passw0rd`.
    The password can be set during installation by flag,

     ```bash
     --set migconfig.UIadminPassword=<your new password>
     ```